Dynamics forced by homoclinic orbits: Dynamics forced by homoclinic orbits

-Here we will define the notions that we are going to use and then we will give the proof of Theorem \ref{thm:first}.
-We assume that the reader has some familiarity with Axiom A maps and pseudoanosov homeomorphisms.
+Here we will define the notions that we are going to use.
+We assume that the reader has some familiarity with Smale maps and pseudoanosov homeomorphisms.
 Good references for these topics are \cite{BonLanJea} and \cite{FatLauPoe}.